mokshchadha/db_deep_dive/tasks_queue.md

 ## for every request there will be only 1 file/folder that runs (it can return rich content to the server can be html, htmx, graph etc) - database is shared
 ## every file/folder is a application in its own can have its different languague but the databse is shared postgresql

+## Analytics tasks
+0. coordinate with Nasir to provide the AI converted script
+1. ask for the bd queries in the dashboard
+2. maria db needs to be updated
+3. need to have pagination in the sql
+4. need to have stats of every query taking how long it is taking at db level (query_history)
+5. any query should not take more than 1 second